joonan-lab/cwas/docs/quickstart/quick_tutorial.rst

   - Binomial test

-    - -i, --input_file: Path to the categorized txt file, resulted from categorization process.
-This file could be gzipped or not.
+    - -i, --input_file: Path to the categorized zarr directory, resulted from categorization process.
     - -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
     - -s, --sample_info: Path to the txt file containing the sample information for each sample.
 This file must have three columns (``SAMPLE``, ``FAMILY``, ``PHENOTYPE``) with the exact name.
     - -a, --adjustment_factor: Path to the txt file containing the adjust factors for each sample.
 This is optional.
 With this option, CWAS-Plus multiplies the number of variants (or carriers, in -u option) with the adjust factor per sample.